madewithkoji/koji-docs/docs/02_editor/vcc_reference.md

 ## Quickstarts

-You can create a "quickstart" wizard, composed of multiple VCCs across multiple files, by adding a `quickstart.json` file to your `.koji` directory.
+You can create a "quickstart" wizard, composed of multiple VCCs across multiple files, by adding a `quickstart.json` file to your `.koji/customization` directory.
 This file defines zero or more controls that forward value changes to over VCCs in the project.
 You can use this to surface commonly-configured items and help users remixing your app to get up and running faster, especially if they are remixing on mobile devices.

 For example, you could create a `quickstart.json` that exposed a text VCC for game title, a color VCC that affected both the foreground text color and the button background color, and an image VCC that affected two player images: